Taliban shifts focus to governing, but protests, empty coffers and isolation pose challenges

 Adding to the uncertainty, former Afghan president Ashraf Ghani said in a videotaped statement Wednesday that he intended to return to Afghanistan, days after he disappeared from Kabul as the Taliban closed in.
 Ghani said he was in the United Arab Emirates.
 A government statement said he been welcomed there on “humanitarian grounds.”

 Ghani, 72, denied reports that he had taken large sums of money with him as he left Kabul.
-He fled, he said, because he feared the Taliban would hang him should he stay, just as the group did to the former Soviet-backed president the last time it conquered Kabul, in 1996.
+He fled, he said, fearing the Taliban would hang him should he stay, just as the group did to the former Soviet-backed president the last time it conquered Kabul, in 1996.

 A day earlier in Afghanistan, Ghani’s former vice president, Amrullah Saleh, declared himself the “caretaker” president and said on Twitter that he was “reaching out to all leaders to secure their support & consensus.”